puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 After you have assigned a class to a node, you can set class parameters to configure it.
 (See ["Puppet: Assigning Configurations to Nodes"][puppet_assign] for more details.)
 Note that if the class was inherited from a group, its parameters can't be modified from the node edit page --- you must edit them from the group page, or else explicitly add the class to the node.

-To set class parameters, click the "Edit parameters" link next to a class name on a node edit page.
+To set class parameters, click the __Edit parameters__ link next to a class name on a node edit page.
 This will bring up a **class parameters dialog.**

 ![An edit parameters link][classes_class_param_links]